soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 After observing the failure of two of the rod pumps, you are able cycle the power state of the pump remotely.
 The simulator is setup to receive the Toggle Motor Power command from IoT Central, and will update the state accordingly and start/stop sending telemetry to the cloud.

-1. In IoT Central, select _Devices_ from the left-hand menu, then press _Rod Pump - DEVICE001_ from the device list.
+1. In IoT Central, select _Devices_ from the left-hand menu, then select _Rod Pump - DEVICE001_ from the device list.
 Observe that even though the pump has in all purposes failed, that there is still power to the motor - indicated by the Power State bar at the bottom of the device's Measurements chart.

     ![A graph of device telemetry measurements is displayed.
 The Motor Power measurement is highlighted.
 DEVICE001 Power State is in a failure.](media/device001-powerstate-in-failure.png "DEVICE001 Power State in Failure")

 2. In order to recover DEVICE001, select the _Commands_ tab.
 You will see the _Toggle Motor Power_ command.
-Press the _Run_ button on the command to turn the pump motor off.
+Select the _Run_ button on the command to turn the pump motor off.

     ![Device command options are displayed.
 The Run command is circled.](media/device001-run-toggle-command.png "DEVICE001 Run Toggle Motor Power Command")